OwenYou/DavinciResolveDCTL_RemoveColorMask/README.md

 # DavinciResolveDCTL_RemoveColorMask
+Personal Practice.
 An interactive Davinci Resolve DCTL file that can remove film color mask.

+Tested with Resolve 15